-For example, we have two strings, ' Java ' and ' CppTutorial ', and we want to concatenate to make a single string as Java + CppTutorial = JavaCppTutorial.
+For instance, consider two strings, ' Python ' and ' Programming ', that we aim to merge to form a combined string: Python + Programming = PythonProgramming.

 Let's discuss the different ways to concatenate the given string in the C++ programming language.